Nonlocal Machine-Learned Exchange Functional for Molecules and Solids

 One of the central challenges of density functional theory (DFT) research is to design accurate approximations to the exchange-correlation (XC) functional~\cite{Mardirossian2017}.
 As the one unknown term in Kohn-Sham DFT~\cite{Kohn1965}, errors in the XC functional limit the predictive power of DFT for a wide variety of technological problems, including catalysis~\cite{Wellendorff2015}, battery materials~\cite{He2019}, and semiconductor physics~\cite{Lany2008,Freysoldt2014}.
 Increasing the complexity of the XC functional can improve its accuracy, but often at drastically increased computational cost, which can be prohibitive for large condensed matter simulations.
 In this work, we use machine learning (ML) to overcome this cost-accuracy trade-off by training a functional that obeys exact physical constraints and is accurate, transferable across a broad range of chemistries, and scalable to hundreds of atoms.

 The key cost-accuracy trade-off we address is that between semilocal and hybrid XC functionals.
-Semilocal functionals, which include the local density (LDA), generalized gradient (GGA), and meta-generalized gradient (meta-GGA) approximations~\cite{Perdew2003}, are computationally efficient but insufficiently accurate for many applications.
+Semilocal functionals, which include the local density approximation (LDA), generalized gradient approximation (GGA), and meta-generalized gradient approximation (meta-GGA)~\cite{Perdew2003}, are computationally efficient but insufficiently accurate for many applications.
 For example, LDA and GGA functionals are incapable of correctly predicting band gaps due to their lack of derivative discontinuity~\cite{Perdew1983,Godby1986}, and they are of limited accuracy for many molecular systems~\cite{Goerigk2017,Mardirossian2017}.
 Meta-GGAs introduce derivative discontinuities into the XC functional and can therefore improve band gap predictions, but they typically account for only 20-50\% of the GGA band gap error~\cite{Yang2016}.
-Meta-GGAs can be designed to further improve band gap prediction~\cite{Aschebrock2019,Kovacs2022}, but this typically makes them less accurate for other chemical and material properties~\cite{Lebeda2022,Kovacs2022}.
+Meta-GGAs can be designed to further improve band gap prediction~\cite{Aschebrock2019,Kovacs2022}, but modifying a given meta-GGA form to predict larger, more accurate band gaps typically reduces the accuracy of that functional for other chemical and material properties, such as bond dissociation energies~\cite{Lebeda2022,Kovacs2022}.
 On the other hand, hybrid functionals, which mix a fraction of the nonlocal, orbital-dependent exact exchange energy into an XC functional~\cite{10.1063/1.464913}, provide significantly improved predictions of band gaps~\cite{Yang2016,Janesko2009} and thermochemical properties~\cite{Goerigk2017,Mardirossian2017} over semilocal DFT, but this accuracy comes at a steep additional computational cost, especially within plane-wave DFT.
 In spite of the remarkable recent progress of efficient implementations for solids~\cite{Lin2016,Hu2017,Carnimeo_2019,Vinson2020,Ko2020,Lee2022}, hybrid DFT is not as efficient or practical as semilocal DFT for these calculations.